-Runs you don’t hit often enough at Steamboat Ski Area
+Runs you don’t hit often enough at Steamboat Resort

-Steamboat Springs — Ask a longtime local for a favorite overlooked run at Steamboat Ski Area and you're as likely to get a snowball as an answer.
+Ask a longtime local for a favorite overlooked run at Steamboat Resort and you’re as likely to get a snowball as an answer.
 Secret spots are Steamboat gold and treated as such by those who know where they are.